SebiXibes/POTR-bot/readme.md

 ### Configure the Bot

-Bot Token: Add your Discord bot token to .env file. see the .env.example file as example (rename it to .env with your discord token).
+Bot Token: Add your Discord bot token to .env file. see the .env.example file as example (rename it to .env and include your discord token).

 ### Decks and Cards:
 Cards are uploaded and deleted via the discord bot.
 But this can also manually be done by adding corresponding files to the /Cards folder, and updating the /decks/<deck_name>.json files